teoguso/fluffy-flower/SUBMISSION.md

 - Better analysis and scaling of feature distribution (The scaler used here is a generic good compromise but wasn't really optimized);

+- More function docstrings

+- Type annotations

+### Python code structure

+The main script is `main.py` and the `returning/` module contains all the utility function necessary for it to work.
+Within this module, `ml.py` contains all the data and ML-related code, while `eval.py` contains all the model evaluation and plotting utilities.

 ### Quickstart